kkkkkxiaofei/deep-dive-react18/react-ssr-old-way/README.md

 # react-ssr-old-way

-Demenstrating how ssr works in prior react(before 18).
+Demonstrating how ssr works in prior react(before 18).

 ## Prerequisite

 - github personal token

-For listing the repos and repo detial, you have to inject this token in `.env` at the root folder, please refer to sample in `.sample.env`.
+For listing the repos and repo detail, you have to inject this token in `.env` at the root folder, please refer to sample in `.sample.env`.

 ### Get started